yuqitanyq/tp/docs/UserGuide.md

 * ISBN digits must have valid checksum.
 Details on calculating checksum can be found in [this section](#6-appendix).

 * AUTHOR must start with an alphanumeric character, and can only contain alphanumeric characters and `.` character.

+* TAG can only contain alphanumeric characters and cannot contain spaces.

 * You can add multiple copies the same book with the same isbn.
 However, all books with the same isbn must also have the same name and written by the same authors.